uthmanq/trump/README.md

 Banner Artwork from James Ferguson (Left) and David Fitzsimmons (Right) Trump tweets from tronalddump.io
 Fake tweets from @MatureTrumpTwts

+Coding isn't free!
+If you like this, support me thru Venmo @uthman-qureshi
 ```

 ![Environment](https://i.imgur.com/vsmcCWd.png)